 • 4.5 credits

-Presents the major components of the Process Failure Mode and Effects Analysis methodologies used in various manufacturing.
+Presents the major components of the Process Failure Mode and Effects Analysis methodologies used in various manufacturing processes.

 Course Hours: